errinjohnson/errinjohnson.github.io/_posts/2019-01-16-workshop-Week2-streaming-video.md

 #### Issues:
   1. Typing in website address, mainly syntax errors.
 I explained to watch for error messages and to check for spelling or syntax first if trouble with opening up website link.
 Practice typing in web addresses.
-  2. Email challenge was completed and thru out the week they all used email communicate with me as well.
+  2. Email challenge was completed; class used email to communicate with me thru out the week.
 ### Today's activity included:
 1. Each student brought there own device, ipad(s) and android tablet.
 We started searching for a speed test app, downloading it and then testing wifi speed of the conference room.